X

 That’s why smart marketers always come up with multiple subject lines for their emails.

-In fact, writing multiple subject lines enforces you to write each of them from different perspectives.
-That way you can refine your original subject line and make it more click-worthy.
+In fact, writing multiple subject lines ensures you write each of them from different perspectives.
+That way, you can refine your original subject line and make it more click-worthy.

 Use Our Email Subject Line Grader